BiblePay Price Reaches $0.0001 (BBP)

-BiblePay (CURRENCY:BBP) traded down 32% against the dollar during the 1 day period ending at 23:00 PM Eastern on January 7th.
-BiblePay has a market capitalization of $208,090.30 and approximately $28,884.00 worth of BiblePay was traded on exchanges in the last day.
-In the last week, BiblePay has traded 60.8% higher against the dollar.
-One BiblePay coin can currently be purchased for approximately $0.0001 or 0.00000000 BTC on exchanges including CryptoBridge, SouthXchange, C-CEX and CoinExchange.
+BiblePay (CURRENCY:BBP) traded 14.3% lower against the dollar during the twenty-four hour period ending at 19:00 PM ET on January 8th.
+BiblePay has a total market capitalization of $187,060.52 and $34,041.00 worth of BiblePay was traded on exchanges in the last 24 hours.
+During the last seven days, BiblePay has traded up 26.6% against the dollar.
+One BiblePay coin can now be purchased for approximately $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges including SouthXchange, C-CEX, CoinExchange and CryptoBridge.

 BiblePay (BBP) is a POBh coin that uses the Proof-of-BibleHash hashing algorithm.
-It launched on July 23rd, 2017.
+Its genesis date was July 23rd, 2017.
 BiblePay’s total supply is 2,552,987,248 coins.
 The Reddit community for BiblePay is /r/BiblePay and the currency’s Github account can be viewed here.
+BiblePay’s official website is biblepay.org.
+BiblePay’s official message board is forum.biblepay.org.
 BiblePay’s official Twitter account is @biblepay.
-The official message board for BiblePay is forum.biblepay.org.
-BiblePay’s official website is biblepay.org.

-BiblePay can be traded on these cryptocurrency exchanges: CoinExchange, SouthXchange, C-CEX and CryptoBridge.
+BiblePay can be purchased on these cryptocurrency exchanges: SouthXchange, CryptoBridge, C-CEX and CoinExchange.
 It is usually not currently possible to buy alternative cryptocurrencies such as BiblePay directly using U.S. dollars.
-Investors seeking to trade BiblePay should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors seeking to acquire BiblePay should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy BiblePay using one of the exchanges listed above.

 Receive News & Updates for BiblePay Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BiblePay and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.